 Procurement Diversity Program

-- Portland Community College, a place of learning and growth, carries on that mission in its contracting processes through Work Force Training and Hiring.
+Portland Community College, a place of learning and growth, carries on that mission in its contracting processes through workforce training and hiring.
 We require apprenticeship training on our construction projects.
-The college has an obligation to ensure that our projects offer equal employment opportunity to all of the constituents we serve.
+The college has an obligation to ensure that our projects offer equal employment opportunities to all of the constituents we serve.

 - Make every reasonable effort to employ a diverse workforce.

 - Be a registered Training Agent before starting work on the project.

 - Provide 20% apprentice hours in each trade required by the specifications throughout the project without exceeding the apprentice-to-journey ratio allowed by your apprenticeship programs.

 - Request minority or female apprentices from the union or open shop apprenticeship programs, if such an action will help meet Equal Employment Opportunity (EEO) certification requirements or remedy historical under-utilization in your workforce.

 For purchases of $5,000 up to $149,999 a minimum of three informally solicited competitive quotes are required.
 At least one of the three quotes should be obtained from a state-certified Minority, Women, or Emerging Small Business firm.
 A written record of the vendors contacted and the quotes received is required.
 The contract shall be awarded to the lowest responsive and responsible vendor.
 The Procurement Department reviews the requisitions to ensure compliance with PCC procurement rules and regulations are adhered to before converting requisitions to purchase orders.